madalindaniel92/resume/README.md

     -> simple REST API
     -> PDF generation as a background worker

+### Golang backend developer and VueJS frontend at Quasdev
+jan 2023 - current

+- worked on Golang HTTP APIs and microservices
+- worked on a legacy VueJS 2 application

+### VueJS (and Nuxt) developer at Moonflow Solutions
+apr 2023 - current

+- worked on Vue3 projects using the Nuxt framework for SSR
+- interacted with blockchain APIs via the `ethers-js` library

 ## Education:
 - finished high school at "Colegiul National Tudor Vladimirescu, Tg Jiu, Gorj" (2011)